getdish/dish/docs/nate.md

 - other lense tags:
   - "family run"

-- [admin] alternates are being set as stringified json not just json
 - overall just runthrough everything a few times and fix a lot
 - scrolling horizontal should disable vertical drag
-- show the current selected lense (just icon, votable) at front of tagrow in listitem
 - small listitem improvements
-- runthrough/fix login/register flows again
 - gallery v2
   - resolve dish images
   - clicking a dish takes you to the gallery but there are no photos of that dish
-- performance runthrough in prod mode
 - fix small delivery/price filters
-- autocomplete
-  - filter dishes within cuisine, sorted by popularity
 - fix hmr for useStore in react native
 - get reviewing fully working with votes/sentiment on tags
 - fix up points breakdown and dish/tag breakdown
 - location <=> url

-* There's currently a discrepancy between the points we initially gave to a single review and the points we now give.
-Because we haven't done a full recrawl since this change, there's a mix of point factors in the DB.
-I've opted to use the current factor, which means a lot of restaurants won't seem to add up their points correctly.
-First thing is to do the recrawl.
-But secondly, this commit also includes an addition to the breakdown JSON that specifies the factor give to a single review at the time of aggreation, so this problem won't happen again.
-* @natew I don't suppose the weights are relevant anymore?
 Home page
 - generally home page query and layout, but that's a whole other kettle of fish
 - is the plan for the site to be login only? i think it's better to allow anonymous use of the site